Eloping with Family: Ideas for including friends and family, plus other things to consider

 Figure out specifically what is important to you

-Sit down with your partner (and maybe a glass of wine) and talk about what really matters to each of you for your wedding day.
-Preferably do this before you have any conversations with others so you’re opinions aren’t influenced.
+Sit down with your partner (and maybe a beer or glass of wine) and talk about what really matters to each of you for your wedding day.
+Preferably do this before you have any conversations with others so your opinions aren’t influenced.

 Then, write this stuff down!
 This part is important for two reasons.
 First, it will help you to better explain to others what your priorities are and why.
 And second, you’ll have something concrete to come back to in case you need a reminder.

 Know that you may need to educate your well-meaning friends and family who are just so used to wedding norms that they don’t automatically understand what you want or where you’re coming from.